Six people missing in Northern California wildfire, 14 found safe

 The Carr Fire, which erupted last Monday, has claimed six confirmed fatalities since gale-force winds whipped the blaze into a cyclone of flames that jumped a river and roared with little warning into Redding and adjacent Shasta County communities on Thursday night.

-Whole neighbourhoods were laid to waste as residents fled for their lives, many carrying only their pets and few belongings.
+Whole neighborhoods were laid to waste as residents fled for their lives, many carrying only their pets and few belongings.

 Among the dead were two firefighters, as well as two young children who perished with their great-grandmother as they huddled under a wet blanket while their house went up in smoke.